m2-Akif/Emotionally-Intelligent-Music-Recommendation-System/README.md

 # Emotionally-Intelligent-Music-Recommendation-System
 Real-time Music Recommendation based on Facial Emotion Recognition using Deep Learning ApproachReal-time Music Recommendation based on Facial Emotion Recognition using Deep Learning Approach

+Listening to music apps is regular routine in current digital era, as it influences human’s wellbeing, and emotional state.
+The traditional ways to recommend music on such apps are either based on past listening habits and manual search, which lacks the potential to recommend music that a user might want to listen which reflects their mood in real-time.
+The project aims develop an emotion recognition system using AlexNet that can classify between emotions real-time to recommend music based on facial emotions.
+The proposed model will not only recommend music that reflects user’s current emotional state but also enhance their mood by catering to their immediate emotional preferences.